24 & 25 March 2022

 Sometimes, you learn most from talking to people who do a job like yours.
 And for many national and departmental digital leaders, that often means your peers working for other governments.
 For while many of the challenges you face are unique within your country, governments around the world must address a similar set of opportunities, risks, obstacles and decisions in their pursuit of digital transformation.
 The world’s digital leaders have a huge amount to learn from one another.

 The Digital Summit is open to national and federal civil servants working as national digital leaders, departmental heads of digital and IT, and heads of the digital profession.
-The agenda for the Digital Summit is currently under development.
 In 2019, the five sessions focused on leadership in the digital world; building capability; data, identity and public trust; adopting and deploying emerging technology; and the role of the centre.
+Hosted online for 2021, topics include: Delivering at pace: what we learned in the pandemic, Refining the new oil: using data to fuel government and power citizens, and Organic intelligence: using AI wisely in the civil service.
 See the Agenda page for more details.